devinshields/h2odocs/source/tutorial/rf.rst

 This tutorial uses a publicly available data set that can be found

 ::

   Internet ads data set http://archive.ics.uci.edu/ml/machine-learning-databases/internet_ads/

 The data are composed of 3279 observations, 1557 attributes, and an priori grouping assignment.
-The objective is to build a prediction tool to detect whether an object is an internet ad or not.
+The objective is to build a prediction tool that predicts whether an object is an internet ad or not.

 #.
 Under the drop down menu Data select Upload and use the helper to